mstatt/tr-102/README.md

 **********************Run the following command in the terminal***************
 >>gulp publishprod

---Now all of the files from the test directory are in the production folder ready fr deployment.
+--Now all of the files from the test directory are in the production folder ready for deployment.

 ************************************************
 ####Extra npm commands: